DokusCore/DokusCore--Instruments/README.md

 On our [Discord](https://discord.com/invite/ksQRq25Hcz) you can find all Information about this<br>
 project, feel free to join.
 Here you can also interact with other playing and testing<br>
 the Core, as well as giving your suggestions and opinions.

----
-# Searching for Developers
-Do you enjoy developing, and would you like to take part into the DokusCore<br>
-project ?
-Join our [Discord](https://discord.io/dokuscore) and contact one of the Administrators.

----